AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 Population based imputation
 ---------------------------
-First, create a haplotype library from high-density genotyped individuals in the population.
+The first step in a population imputation scenario is to create a haplotype library from high-density genotyped individuals.
 ::
   AlphaPlantImpute2 -createlib -out library -ped high_density.ped

-This step saves the haplotype library to ``library.ped``.
-Then the low-density individuals are imputed using this library.
+The haplotype library is saved to ``library.ped``.
+Low-density, focal individuals are then imputed using this library.
 ::
   AlphaPlantImpute2 -impute -out imputed -library library.ped -ped low_density.ped

 Imputed dosages are saved to ``imputed.dosages`` and imputed genotypes to ``imputed.ped``.